Thailand10 min read

 What to Bring

-• Swimsuit or quick-dry clothes
+• Swimsuit or quick-dry clothes you don't mind getting wet

-• Towel and sunscreen
+• Towel and sunscreen (some sun exposure on open tiers)

-• Cash for the small entrance fee
+• Cash for entrance and parking

 Slow Travel Angle